There is no denying English is the most dominant language in the world today.

 It is available on iOS but not yet on Android.

-It has a wide range of interesting videos, in a variety of fun topics.
+This app had a wide range of interesting videos, in a variety of entertaining topics.

 For example, you can click the word "brought" and this will appear:

-FluentU keeps up to date with all the vocabulary that you learn and suggests different videos you can watch that include what you have learned.
+FluentU keeps a record of all the vocabulary that you have learned and suggests new videos to watch that include what you have learned.
 This process helps you cement the knowledge by using repetition to continue learning English.
 It also makes the process personal to you.

 How does it work?

-So, we highly recommend you download these English-language learning app's and see which one is for you.
-Not every app is suitable for everyone and not everyone wants to pay, everyone is different and we all learn in different ways!
+We highly recommend you download these English-language learning app's and see which one is for you.